A Timeless Classic On The Basics of Money

 Arkad tells a Babylonian tradition that sons of wealthy parents must earn the right to inherit the estate of the parents.
-Arkad gave his son two things he himself had been denied by his parents.
-First, he gave his son a bag of gold and in then, a clay tablet which had been carved with the five laws of gold.
+Arkad gave his son two things his parents denied him.
+First, he gave his son a bag of gold and a clay tablet carved with the five laws of gold.
 He told his son to come back in 10 years and give his father an account of how he did.
 If worthy, he would inherit the estate.

 Ten years later, his son came back to tell his father he handled the gold poorly and lost it all.
 He had gotten involved with horse racing and wagering with deceitful men.
 His son admitted he knew nothing of horses, a business he was unfamiliar with.
-He was essentially defrauded.
+These men defrauded him.

-The son sought employment but had no worthwhile training.
-He then turned to the clay tablets which contained financial wisdom and provided him a road to wealth.
+The son sought employment but had no practical training.
+He then turned to the clay tablets, which contained financial wisdom and provided him a road to wealth.

 Lost The Gold, Gained The Wisdom

 Essentially, his son followed Arkad’s wisdom which provided greater value than that of the bag of gold.
-As a result, he multiplied his earnings through putting 10% of earnings into savings, spending less than he earned.
+As a result, he multiplied his earnings by putting 10% of his earnings into savings, spending less than he earned.